-Be sure you fill-in the account bios and add a picture for each retailer, so prospective buyers can get to know you.
-Remember, people aren't just buying your work, they're buying your image.
-So create an interesting persona and give yourself a cool pen name.
+Be sure you fill in the account bios and add a picture for each retailer so prospective buyers can get to know you.
+Remember, people aren't just buying your work, they're also buying your image.
+So, create an interesting persona, and give yourself a cool pen name.
 You’re trying to build a brand and with it, a loyal customer base that will grab your next book as soon as it hits the shelf.

 If you decide to write for more than one genre and have more than one pen name, you'll have to set up separate accounts for each.

 I use Adobe Photoshop to make my covers.
-You don't have to use the same program, but yes, you ABSOLUTELY, POSITIVELY have to have a cover if you want your books to sell.
-Ebook publishing is just like traditional publishing, and the cover is what first attracts a buyer to your book and can literally be the difference between you MAKING a sale, and NOT making a sale.
+You don't have to use the same program, but yes, you absolutely, positively have to have a cover if you want your books to sell.
+E-book publishing is just like traditional publishing, and the cover is what first attracts a buyer to your book and can be the difference between you making a sale and not making a sale.

-You'll need pictures for your covers and they can be bought relatively cheap (usually $1-$3, depending on the quality of the image, and the site).
+You'll need pictures for your covers, and they can be bought relatively cheap (usually $1–3, depending on the quality of the image and the site).
 Here are just a few sites where you can get pictures.
-Most offer extended license options if you plan on making you work available in print.
+Most offer extended license options if you plan on making your work available in print.

-Above is the cover from my latest release, so you can see what can be created by a computer illiterate like me.
+At the top of this article is the cover from my latest release, so you can see what can be created by someone who's computer illiterate like me.
 With practice, you'll be a designing wizard in no time.

-Simple really, get yourself out there wherever you can and let people know you've got something they might be interested in reading.
-Create an account on Facebook and make a Fan Page.
-Start a blog and get people talking.
-The erotic literature community is full of great people, who are extremely kind and usually willing to help out.
+It's simple, really—get yourself out there wherever you can, and let people know you've got something they might be interested in reading.
+Create an account on Facebook and make a fan page.
+Start a blog, and get people talking.
+The erotic literature community is full of great people who are extremely kind and usually willing to help out.

-The first sale I ever made only netted me thirty-three cents, but I can't describe how good it felt when I found out.
-Well I'd never be dumb enough to guarantee you'll make money, I will go on record as saying that you will have a good time trying.
+The first sale I ever made only netted me 33 cents, but I can't describe how good it felt when I found out.
+Well, I'd never be dumb enough to guarantee you'll make money, I will go on record as saying that you will have a good time trying.